PROGRAM

 All requirements are expressed via the AiCE competency scheme.
 Some competencies are required, meaning that every AiCE student must demonstrate this competency in order to graduate.
 Others are optional.
 In some cases, optional competencies form a set from which the student is required to select a subset to complete.

-The section below entitled AiCE Competencies presents the full set of currently defined competencies and the amount of credit associated with each one, with an indication of whether the competency is required in order to graduate.
-We expect that these lists will change somewhat as the AiCE program becomes more established.
+The section below entitled Core Competencies presents the full set of currently defined competencies and the amount of credit associated with each one, with an indication of whether the competency is required in order to graduate.
+We expect that these lists will change some what as the AiCE program becomes more established.

-The AiCE program is designed to provide students with opportunities to solve real world problems in collaboration with external stakeholders from industry, government and/or non-governmental organizations.
+The AiCE program is designed to provide students with opportunities to solve real world problems in collaboration with external stakeholders from industry, government and/or non-governmental organizations, both domestically and overseas.
 Starting in their first semester, students will devote at least 7-9 hours per week working on projects in three tracks:

 We call this project work “Undergraduate R&D”, though depending on the project, the work may tend more toward research or more toward development.
-The students are expected to participate for at least two semesters in each track.
+The students are expected to participate for at least two semesters (18 credits) in each track.
 AiCE students must complete all three tracks to satisfy their graduation requirement.
-AiCE program will designate a track manager to help facilitate relevant activities and stakeholder-matching for each track.
-Expected output from the completion of each of these projects is comparable to completing a capstone design project.
+Expected output from the completion of each of these project tracks is comparable to completing a capstone design project.
 Hence AiCE graduates will have significantly more real-world research and development experience than students who earn bachelor’s degrees from most other computer engineering programs.

 The projects will be designed by the organizational stakeholders in collaboration with CMKL University faculty; however, students will be encouraged to provide input and suggestions.
 If they have some original ideas they would like to pursue, students can also propose their own project topics to potential stakeholder organizations.